Sevdalinka: Etymology

-The word "Sevdalinka" comes from the Turkish "sevda" which, in turn, derives from the Ottoman Turkish "sevda" and refers to the state of being in love, and more specifically to the intense and forlorn longing associated with love-sickness and unfulfilled and unrequited love.
+The word "sevdalinka" comes from the Turkish "sevda" which, in turn, derives from the Ottoman Turkish "sevda" and refers to the state of being in love, and more specifically to the intense and forlorn longing associated with love-sickness and unfulfilled and unrequited love.
 It was these associations that arrived with the word when it was brought to Bosnia through the activities of the Ottoman Empire.
-Today, it is a richly evocative Bosnian word, denoting "to pine" or "to long", whether for a loved one, a place or a time, with a sense of joy and pain, both being at the emotional core of Sevdalinka lyrics.
+Today, it is a richly evocative Bosnian word, denoting "to pine" or "to long", whether for a loved one, a place or a time, with a sense of joy and pain, both being at the emotional core of sevdalinka lyrics.

+Scholarly treatments of the term trace the semantic history of sevdah (and, by extension, sevdalinka) through Ottoman Turkish to the Arabic word sawdāʾ (black bile), whose meanings expanded from humoral medicine toward melancholy and then, in Ottoman usage, toward love-longing and desire.

+Munib Maglajlić defines sevdalinka within Bosniak oral lyric poetry as a love song and glosses sevdah as ljubav, ljubavna čežnja, ljubavni zanos ("love, amorous longing, amorous rapture").
+He also places the genre's formation in urban milieus shaped under Ottoman rule, emphasizing a synthesis of eastern elements and an inherited Slavic tradition.

 The people of Bosnia employ the words "sevdalinka" and "sevdah" interchangeably as a name for this sort of music, although the shared Bosnian, Croatian, Montenegrin and Serbian loanword "sevdah" can also be used in other contexts.
 Saudade, a central term in Portuguese Fado, is of the same origin, emerging from Arabic medical discourses and used for centuries in both Al-Andalus and the Ottoman empire.